Valeriana officinalis, Centranthus ruber. Family: Valerianaceae

 valerian because it has a compound similar to catnip.

 Don’t use valerian to treat babies or children younger than 3.
-Women who are pregnant
+People who are pregnant

-or breastfeeding should talk to their healthcare providers before taking any herbal
+or breastfeeding should talk with their healthcare providers before taking any herbal

 You shouldn’t use valerian with other sedatives.